shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 You'll change the shared key on a VPN gateway connection to resolve the issue.

-## Task-5: Change a gateway connection's shared key
+## Task 5: Change a gateway connection's shared key

 Follow these steps to check the shared key for both the VPN gateways connections: